Curriculum

 Spanish

 Bienvenidos a todos!
 At Barton Primary school, our students learn Spanish through a communicative and cultural approach to learning.
-From Prep to Year 6, students experience a range of tasks relating to speaking, reading, responding and writing in Spanish, with an emphasis on cultural influences from both Spain and Spanish speaking countries.
+Throughout their time at Barton Primary School, students experience a range of tasks relating to speaking, reading, responding and writing in Spanish, with an emphasis on cultural influences from both Spain and Spanish speaking countries.
+Our Spanish team provide the students with a variety of engaging, creative, and interactive activities to make language learning fun.
 Our method is ideal for meeting the needs of both upper and lower primary students from varying cultural backgrounds, language abilities and experience.
 Barton Primary School is proud of its multilingual community and fosters student development in all aspects of language learning.

 Our school council chose Spanish as the whole school language as we recognise its important global influence.
 Our students are encouraged to contribute during their language learning, incorporating our school values to succeed.
 By working together in this way, our students thrive as a community of learners.